Melissa Villaseñor Says Decision to Leave ‘SNL’ Was “About My Mental Health”

 Villaseñor also spoke about her time on the show and the process of finding her rhythm and her place.
 Getting the hang of the SNL experience was something that took her a while, she told Wilstein.

-The comedian debuted during the 2016-2017 season and had to, with the rest of the Saturday Night Live cast, cover the election of Donald Trump and, then later, his first term.
+The comedian debuted during the 2016-17 season and, along with the rest of the Saturday Night Live cast, had to cover the election of Donald Trump and, then later, his first term.
 That was compounded by her adjusting to the city and her new role, she explained.
 “I think I was carrying so much of, ‘This was hard.
 New York is tough.'”

 THR Newsletters